matomo-org/matomo/.github/pull_request_template.md

 ### Review

 * [ ] Functional review done
+* [ ] Usability review done (is anything maybe unclear or think about anything that would cause people to reach out to support)
 * [ ] Security review done
 * [ ] Code review done
 * [ ] Reviewed for breaking changes